lquatrin/i3d21/assignment_7.md

 images = renderer(double_mesh, cameras=cameras, lights=lights)
 ```

 with the following image as result.
-We can note how the lighting effects are different at each mesh.
+We can note how the lighting effects are different at each mesh, since they are in the same scene.

 <img src="data/imgs/a7/4_2.png" width="30%">